CC Cycle 1 Week 8 Plan for Abecedarian Tutors

 - Now B (1 finger) - Remember to cover that hole so you can have whistle warts!
 3 notes: I say B, B, B. I play it.
 Lip position.
 They play it.
 Chin position.

-- Now A (2 fingers) - Nice, flat fingers.
-3 notes: I say A, A, A. I play it.
+- Now A (2 fingers) - Cover those holes.
+2 notes: I say A, A. I play it.
 Lip position.
 They play it.
 Chin position.

-- Now G (3 fingers) - Cover those holes.
-3 notes: I say G, G, G. I play it.
+- Now A (2 fingers) again. - Cover those holes.
+We'll do 1 long note: I say A. I play it.
 Lip position.
 They play it.
 Chin position.

 - Now let’s play what is in the Foundation Guide.
 First we’ll do it while in chin position.
 Remember flat fingers.

 - Now we'll play it together slowly.

 - Play the first line of Twinkle, Twinkle Little Star by doing the first bar (DD, AA) and then the second bar (BBA).
 I play it, and then they repeat after me.

 - When someone is struggling & looks frustrated, reassure him or her, “Keep trying.
 You’ll get it!”

 - Remind everyone to practice at home.
 If they’d like to play a song for us next week, they can.
 We'll be playing Twinkle, Twinkle Little Star at the Thanksgiving lunch, so it would be a great song to practice at home.

 - Have children collect presentation items from the basket/table.